hjacobs/tech.zalando.com/authors/carsten-ernst.rst

 .. link:
 .. description:
 .. type: text

-Hi, I'm Carsten.
-I'm a product manager in the Shop Channel App team, taking care of Zalando's mobile applications development planning, and I'm a smartphone enthusiast of the highest caliber.
-At Zalando, I enjoy the professional working atmosphere, which provides me an environment to play with my mobile mania.
-Hope you enjoy our tech blog and your feedback is always welcome.
+.. author_title: Product Manager Mobile Apps

+Hi,  I'm a Product Owner of Zalando's iOS application and I'm passionate about product management and technology.
+It's fun creating products and tweak them in agile development process.
+If I'm not working on the products, I take care of this Techblog and help to provide interesting insights into various aspects of our work at Zalando Technology... where, We Dress Code ;-)